Why Did 11 Babies Die in a Generic Viagra Trial?

 But sildenafil can have the perverse effect of causing the exact problem it’s supposed to solve if patients quit the drug suddenly, says Robert Tulloh, who studies the condition (pulmonary hypertension) at University Hospitals Bristol.
 The body can acclimate to the drug over time—in the same way that taking steroids can lead to the body producing fewer natural steroids.
 Now imagine fetuses growing inside women on sildenafil.
 When they are born, their lungs have to suddenly start working and they are cut off from sildenafil.
 In addition, says Tulloh, sildenafil affects a very basic cellular pathway in the human body involving nitric oxide.
 “Even amoebas have nitric oxide capability,” he says.
 Using the drug during fetal development may have other unintended side effects.
 (Amsterdam UMC did not immediately respond to questions about the cause of the infant deaths.)

 Sildenafil is approved for pulmonary hypertension in adults, but its use in newborns and children is controversial.
 In 2012, the FDA actually issued a warning about using sildenafil for pulmonary hypertension in children ages 1 to 17.
-The warning was the result of long-term trial, where children on high doses of the drug died in markedly higher rates than those on lower doses.
+The warning was the result of a long-term trial, where children on high doses of the drug died at markedly higher rates than those on lower doses.
 But it’s still being used—frequently enough that the FDA had to issue a clarification in 2014 that its warning was not meant to discourage sildenafil in children in all cases.
 Its use in newborns, particularly premature babies, is also off-label.

 Viagra is now sold as a generic, and its popularity as an erectile dysfunction drug means a ready supply is available.
 “Because it’s so cheap people are using it all sorts of situations,” Tulloh says.

 The high cost of drug development has led scientists to repurpose previously approved drugs across diseases.
-Current trials for sildenafil include everything form cancer to concussions to urinary incontinence.
+Current trials for sildenafil include everything from cancer, to concussions, to urinary incontinence.
 The biology and economics of sildenafil are connected.

-When a drug that can potentially have so many different effects, it also has a lot of side effects—some of them, unfortunately, even deadly.
+When a drug can potentially have so many different effects, it also has a lot of side effects—some of them, unfortunately, even deadly.

 We want to hear what you think.
 Submit a letter to the editor or write to letters@theatlantic.com.